 Scope

-This SOP applies to all stability studies conducted on drug substances and drug products within the pharmaceutical company’s facilities.
+This SOP applies to all excipient compatibility studies conducted within the facility for the development of pharmaceutical formulations.

 Responsibilities

-• Quality Assurance (QA) Team: Review and approve the stability protocol and ensure adherence to SOP.
+• Quality Assurance (QA) Team: Review and approve study records and reports.

 Procedure